learningequality/kolibri/docs-developer/start/getting_started.rst

  * Localization
  * Consistency

-For more information, see the next section on :doc:`manual_testing`.
+For more information, see the next section on :doc:`/references/manual_testing`.

 Submitting a Pull Request